mariolinguito/codingadventures/content/blog/wow-doge-style-you-can-use-codsletter-for-your-youtube-channel-spotify-podcat-and-so-on/index.md

 You can see the screen following to see how I made this:

 ![Inspect the element on Spotify profile](spotify_inspect.png "Inspect the element on Spotify profile")

-## LITTLE BONUS: you can use it also for Instagram...

-Ladies and gentlemen, you can use Codsletter also on Instagram.

-I don't want to repeat myself, but considering that also an Instagram profile is a list of posts, we can inspect an element and get its title tag, as we made for the first two examples.

-In this case, we consider the Instagram profile of Linux Foundation: *<https://www.instagram.com/linux_foundation/?hl=it>*

-So, inspecting the element we can get our title tag and use it into Codsletter: *a.div.img* as we can see from the screen:

-\[IMG]

 ## Conclusion: